MEDIATION

 If your matter is not resolved at mediation, we can also assist with court proceedings and advocating for your best interests in that jurisdiction.

 Separately – we can mediate matters.
-Our Principal, Jenni, is an accredited Family Dispute Resolution Practitioner and is regularly engaged to mediate parenting, property and all other types of family law disputes.
-Some of the parties she assists have lawyers, but this is not a requirement.
-We regularly mediate disputes involving parties who do not have lawyers, and who are representing themselves.
+We have three accredited Family Dispute Resolution Practitioners (Jenni, Wilhelmina and Nadine) who are regularly engaged to mediate parenting, property and all other types of family law disputes.
+Some of the parties our mediators assist have lawyers, but this is not a requirement.
+We regularly mediate disputes between self-represented parties.

 We are huge fans of family dispute resolution, as it is a highly effective way for separating couples to resolve parenting and property disputes without resorting to litigation.
 By prioritising cooperation, communication, and practical outcomes, mediation helps families achieve sustainable and amicable agreements.
 At Spencer Family Law & Mediation, we understand the challenges separated families face, and are committed to guiding our clients through the FDR process with compassion and expertise.